 Subsidiaries are those entities that are controlled by the Guardians under the provisions of PBE IPSAS 35 Consolidated Financial Statements.
 The Guardians controls an entity when it is exposed to, or has rights to, variable benefits from its involvement with the entity and has the ability to affect the nature or amount of those benefits through its power over the entity.
-The Board and management reassess whether or not the Guardians controls an entity if facts and circumstances indicate that there are changes to one or more of the elements of control.
+The Guardians control of an entity is reassessed if facts and circumstances indicate that there are changes to one or more of the elements of control.